StarRocks/starrocks-connector-for-apache-spark/docs/connector-write.md

 2. Write data to StarRocks

-Some versions of StarRocks does not provide the metadata of `ARRAY` colum, so the connector can not infer the corresponding Spark data type for this column.
-You need to explicitly specify the corresponding Spark data type of the column by configuring the option `starrocks.column.types`.

-In this example, you need to configure the option `starrocks.column.types` as `a0 ARRAY<STRING>,a1 ARRAY<ARRAY<INT>>`.
+You need to explicitly specify the corresponding Spark data type of the column by configuring the option `starrocks.column.types` as `a0 ARRAY<STRING>,a1 ARRAY<ARRAY<INT>>`.

 Run the following codes in `spark-shell`: